rickmanley-nc/satellite/README.md

 - Need to manually update Compute Profiles to point to correct libvirt network, and storage point for VM disk.
 Hammer commands do not currently exist, https://projects.theforeman.org/issues/6344
 - Need to inherit puppet environment to location before host group creation.
 - Need to manually create hostgroups, medium not found during hammer execution
+- Need to verify if updating OpenSCAP default values is needed, https://access.redhat.com/solutions/3217081
 - Need to enable ansible-tower-sync-prep role with users locked to lifecycle environments.
+- Make use of 'check-for-existing-satellite' tag.
+Currently it is not utilized and running the playbook will perform actions when we don't want them to.
 - Make tag notes
 - Make role notes
 - Update create network notes